Radia Perlman: Education

 As an undergraduate at MIT Perlman learned programming for a physics class.
 She was given her first paid job in 1971 as part-time programmer for the LOGO Lab at the (then) MIT Artificial Intelligence Laboratory, programming system software such as debuggers.

 Working under the supervision of Seymour Papert, she developed a child-friendly version of the educational robotics language LOGO, called TORTIS ("Toddler's Own Recursive Turtle Interpreter System").
-During research performed in 1974–76, young children—the youngest aged 3½ years, programmed a LOGO educational robot called a Turtle.
-Perlman has been described as a pioneer of teaching young children computer programming.Afterwards, she was inspired to make a new programming language that would teach much younger children similar to Logo, but using special "keyboards" and input devices.
+During research performed in 1974-76, young children – the youngest aged 3½ years – programmed a LOGO educational robot called a Turtle.
+Perlman has been described as a pioneer of teaching young children computer programming.
+Afterwards, she was inspired to make a new programming language that would teach much younger children similar to Logo, but using special "keyboards" and input devices.
 This project was abandoned because "being the only woman around, I wanted to be taken seriously as a 'scientist' and was a little embarrassed that my project involved cute little kids".
 MIT media project later tracked her down and told her that she started a new field called tangible user interface from the leftovers of her abandoned project.
 As a math grad at MIT she needed to find an adviser for her thesis, and joined the MIT group at BBN Technologies.
 There she first got involved with designing network protocols.
 Perlman obtained a B.S. and M.S. in Mathematics and a Ph.D. in Computer Science from MIT in 1988.
-She earned her PhD in computer science from MIT in 1988; her doctoral thesis on routing in environments where malicious network failures are present serves as the basis for much of the work that now exists in this area.
+Her doctoral thesis on routing in environments where malicious network failures are present serves as the basis for much of the work that now exists in this area.

 When studying at MIT in the late 60s she was one among the 50 or so women students, in a class of about 1,000 students.
 To begin with MIT only had one women’s dorm, limiting the number of women students that could study.
 When the men’s dorms at MIT became coed Perlman moved out of the women’s dorm into a mixed dorm, where she became the "resident female".
 She later said that she was so used to the gender imbalance, that it became normal.
 Only when she saw other women students among a crowd of men she noticed that "it kind of looked weird".